ystk/debian-python2.7/Doc/glossary.rst

       All of Python's immutable built-in objects are hashable, while no mutable containers (such as lists or dictionaries) are.
-Objects which are instances of user-defined classes are hashable by default; they all compare unequal, and their hash value is their :func:`id`.
+Objects which are instances of user-defined classes are hashable by default; they all compare unequal (except with themselves), and their hash value is their :func:`id`.

    IDLE
       An Integrated Development Environment for Python.
 IDLE is a basic editor